 More than 90% of Latham lawyers worldwide undertake pro bono work in nearly every area of public interest law, including veterans’ rights, education, criminal justice reform, housing and homelessness, disability rights, civil rights, immigration and asylum, unaccompanied immigrant children, anti-human trafficking, and domestic violence.
-In addition, Latham help set up and supervise legal clinics, as well as advise charities, nonprofits, and social enterprises working to address critical social problems.
+In addition, Latham organizes legal clinics and advises charities, nonprofit organizations, and social enterprises working to address critical social problems.

 Latham’s Pro Bono Committee includes nearly 70 members from our offices in the United States, Europe, the Middle East, and Asia.
-Pro bono matters are often staffed across borders, with Ms. Atrokhov working closely with committee members and individual contributors to ensure that needs are met.
+Pro bono matters are often staffed across borders, with Ms. Atrokhov working closely with committee members to to develop strategic engagements in support of global humanitarian issues.

-The firm has been recognized for its pro bono efforts by the Pro Bono Institute, Human Rights First, National Veterans Legal Services Program, KIND, The American Lawyer, The National Law Journal, and TrustLaw/Thompson Reuters Foundation, among others.
+The firm has been recognized for its pro bono efforts by the Pro Bono Institute, Human Rights First, National Veterans Legal Services Program, KIND, Equal Justice Works, The American Lawyer, The National Law Journal, Appleseed Network, and TrustLaw/Thompson Reuters Foundation, among others.

-Ms. Atrokhov serves on the Lawyers’ Committee of the US Holocaust Memorial Museum, the TrustLaw Pro Bono Council, and the PILnet Pro Bono Leadership Council.
+Ms. Atrokhov serves on the Lawyers’ Committee of the US Holocaust Memorial Museum, the TrustLaw Pro Bono Council, and the PILnet Pro Bono Leadership Council, and is a member of the Washington Council of Lawyers.
 She is also a member of the Board of Directors of LathamCares, which offers grants and assistance to those in the Latham community who have been affected by personal hardship or crisis.